modJordan/API_Template/README.md

 ### License

 Feel free to reach out if you have any concerns, feedback, or wish to make contributions to the code.
-Macg286@gmail.com

-Copyright (c) 2023 [Mackenzie Granger, Will Jolley, Greg Stillwell, Jordan Kennedy]
+Copyright (c) 2023 [Jordan K]